Anti-LGBT laws: Nigeria

-In 12 Nigerian states in the north, sharia law applies.
+In 12 Nigerian states in the north, sharia law also applies.
 For homosexual activity, that law provides for capital punishment for men, lashing or imprisonment for women.
-However, in its report on capital punishment in 2011, Amnesty International noted no executions in Nigeria.
+However, no actual executions for homosexual activity have been verified.

 Section 214.
 “Any person who